abderrahmenaissaoui/React-projects/Recipe Generator/README.md

 # 🍳 Chef Claude – AI-Powered Recipe Generator

-Chef Claude is a React-based web app that generates creative recipes from a list of ingredients you provide.
+Chef Claude is a React-based web app that generates creative recipes from a list of ingredients you provide (at least 4 ingredients).
 It uses AI models via the **Hugging Face Inference API** to craft unique cooking ideas, displayed beautifully using Markdown.

 ---